-- (2) There may be a contract for the sale of goods, the acquisition of which by the seller depends upon a contingency which may or may not happen. - (3) Where, by a contract of sale, the seller purports to effect a present sale of future goods, the contract operates as an agreement to sell the goods. - 8.
-Where there is a contract for the sale of specific goods, Sale of and the goods, without the knowledge of the seller, have goods. perished at the time when the contract is made, the contract is void.
+writing.

-Where there is an agreement to sell specific goods, and Goods subsequently the goods, without any fault on the part of the before sale seller or buyer, perish before the risk passes to the buyer, but after the agreement is thereby avoided.
+8. Where there is a contract for the sale of specific Sale of goods, and the goods, without the knowledge of the seller, perished have perished at the time when the contract is made, the contract is void.

-The price.
+9. Where there is an agreement to sell specific goods, Goods perishand subsequently the goods, without any fault on the part ing before sale but after of the seller or buyer, perish before the risk passes to the agreement. buyer, the agreement is thereby avoided.

-10. (1) The price in a contract of sale may be fixed by the Ascertaincontract, or may be left to be fixed in manner thereby ment of price.
-T .- IV.
+The Price.

-agreed, or may be determined by the course of dealing between the parties.
+10. (1) The price in a contract of sale may be fixed Ascertainby the contract, or may be left to be fixed in manner ment of price. thereby agreed, or may be determined by the course of dealing between the parties.